-Since there are no existing values of E_a and A reported for nonylphenol, the nonylphenol activation energy was compared to values reported for phenol.
-Values of E_a for phenol were reported as 39.0, 28.4 and 61.6 kJ/mole (30).
+Since there are no existing values of $E{\rm a}$ and A reported for nonylphenol, the nonylphenol activation energy was compared to values reported for phenol.
+Values of $E{\rm a}$ for phenol were reported as 39.0, 28.4 and 61.6 kJ/mole (Onysko et al. 2000).

+4 Conclusions

-4. Conclusions: This study indicates that nonylphenol is biodegradable and its biodegradation is temperature dependant.
+This study indicates that nonylphenol is biodegradable and its biodegradation is temperature dependant.
 The cell growth rate decreased with an increase in nonylphenol concentration.
+The Monod model did not adequately describe the biodegradation of nonylphenol.
 The Haldane, Webb and Yano inhibition models were found to adequately describe the experimental data at different nonylphenol concentrations and different temperatures.
 The Aiba model also described the kinetics well, but with more deviation from the actual data values.
 Values of activation energy of nonylphenol are similar to the ones reported for phenol in literature.
 Results of this study provide much needed insight into the values of the biodegradation kinetic parameters that can be used for predicting fate and transport of nonylphenol in the environment.